Table of Contents

 Here’s How to Handle an Online Complaint Like an Amateur or Scammer

 - Insult the Poster: Come out attacking the poster and telling them they are stupid or an idiot for not reading their contract, or accuse them of not telling the truth.
-Insults are not going to get to the root of the problem and improve customer satisfaction or the public perception of your company.
+Insults will not get to the root of the problem and improve customer satisfaction or your company’s public perception.

-- Pretend to be a Happy Client in Response: Posting a comment like you are a happy client to try to neutralize the complaint just makes your comment look contrived or made up.
-That just does not normally happen, unless intended.
-Readers can spot a fake comment with ease and that only makes it look like you’ve got something to hide.
+- Pretend to be a Happy Client in Response: Posting a comment like you are a happy client to try to neutralize the complaint makes your comment look contrived or made up.
+That does not usually happen unless intended.
+Readers can spot a fake comment with ease, which only makes it look like you’ve got something to hide.

 - Attack the Site: Attacking the site just makes you look like a bully.
-Besides, attacking the site or other commenters doesn’t help to actually address the underlying customer service problem with your client.
-It’s simply a misdirection and not helpful if you want to create a positive reputation for your company.
+Besides, attacking the site or other commenters doesn’t help address the client’s underlying customer service problem.
+It’s simply misdirection and not helpful if you want to create a positive reputation for your company.

 - Not Using Your Real Full Name When You Post: The only thing you can do worse than posting under a fake or partial name when trying to resolve an unhappy client situation is to pretend to post as different people with fake names.
-Posting with a hidden or non-transparent identity isn’t accepting responsibility for the situation and just tells people you are not willing to be open in addressing the problem.
+Publishing with a hidden or non-transparent identity isn’t accepting responsibility for the situation and tells people you are unwilling to address the problem.
 It reinforces you’ve got something to hide.

-- You Don’t Fix the Underlying Problem: The best way to keep getting people complaining about your service is to not fix the problem with the service that people are complaining about.
-Let’s say people are unhappy you charged them for a service and their impression is you didn’t deliver the benefit they believe they purchased.
+- You Don’t Fix the Underlying Problem: The best way to keep getting people complaining about your service is not to fix the problem with the service that people are complaining about.
+For example, let’s say people are unhappy you charged them for a service, and their impression is you didn’t deliver the benefit they believe they purchased.

-- You Don’t Give Refunds: If you insist in not giving a refund to a client that is unhappy it will cost you many times that refund in lost reputation or court action, and for what, a few bucks now?
+- You Don’t Give Refunds: If you insist on not giving a refund to an unhappy client, it will cost you many times that refund in lost reputation or court action, and for what, a few bucks now?
 That is unless your real agenda is to scam people.

-- You Want to Blame Everyone Else: If a client or consumer is complaining about your company or your service, instead of trying to work out the issue with the person having the problem you spend time bitching about the fact someone actually complained or allowed the complaint to be posted online.
-People don’t want to do business with a company that’s not going to demonstrate they care about their clients.
+- You Want to Blame Everyone Else: If a client or consumer is complaining about your company or your service, instead of trying to work out the issue with the person having the problem, you spend time bitching about the fact someone complained or allowed the complaint to be posted online.
+People don’t want to do business with a company that will not demonstrate they care about their clients.

 Now Here’s How to Handle a Complaint Like a Debt Relief Professional

-So let’s run through how to best handle a consumer complaint to turn it into a positive event instead of something to be dreaded.
+Let’s run through how to handle a consumer complaint best to turn it into a positive event instead of a dreaded interaction.

-Let’s assume, for the sake of this example, that you have a client that has complained about your service by posting a nasty comment or a report about your company online.
-But the steps I’m about to give you apply to an unhappy consumer that might just call your company directly.
+For the sake of this example, let’s assume that you have a client who has complained about your service by posting a nasty comment or a report about your company online.
+But the steps I’m about to give you apply to an unhappy consumer that might call your company directly.

 - Train Employees to Actively Listen and Watch for Client Problems: Be sure to let your employees know to listen or watch online for any issue a client may have.
-The sooner you can address it and deal with it the smaller the problem will be and the bigger benefit you can get out of dealing with it in a timely manner.
+The sooner you address it and deal with it, the smaller the problem will be and the bigger benefit you can get from dealing with it promptly.
 Don’t let an issue grow into something bigger.
 The worst thing an employee can do is ignore an issue or pretend it doesn’t exist.

-- Acknowledge the Problem: Let the consumer know that you’ve heard them and understand that for X reason they are not happy.
-Just acknowledging the problem to begin with let’s the person know you are there and care enough to listen to what they have to say.
+- Acknowledge the Problem: Let the consumer know that you’ve heard them and understand that for X reason, they are not happy.
+Just acknowledging the problem, to begin with, let the person know you are there and care enough to listen to what they have to say.

-- Accept Responsibility for Making it Right: Tell the client that you intended to assist them to resolve the problem and you accept the responsibility for working with them to fix issue.
+- Accept Responsibility for Making it Right: Tell the client that you intended to assist them in resolving the problem, and you accept the responsibility for working with them to fix the issue.

 - Assign a Dedicated Point of Contact: Let the person know a specific person they can communicate with to resolve the problem.
-There is nothing more frustrating than being passed off from one person to the next when you are trying to get your problem resolved.
+There is nothing more frustrating than being passed off from one person to the next when trying to resolve your problem.
 Frustration builds into anger.
-Anger build into revenge.
-Do you really want this drive the unhappy person to post all over the web?
+Anger builds into revenge.
+Do you want this to drive the unhappy person to post all over the web?

 - Tell the Consumer When You’ll Contact Them Next and Do It: Once you have exchanged information with the consumer, let them know what the next step is.
-If the consumer is waiting to hear from you, tell them when they will hear from you next and make sure you follow-up when you said you would.
+For example, if the consumer is waiting to hear from you, tell them when they will hear from you next and make sure you follow up when you said you would.
 Even if the best you can do by that time is explain what is currently happening on their issue, don’t miss the promised contact point.

 - Suck It Up: Debt relief clients are considered to be a disadvantaged class of consumers when it comes to regulators.
-If you let a problem fester or leave it unresolved and let the consumer go complain elsewhere then you are the one that loses.
-You will be perceived to have taken advantage of a disadvantaged consumer and you will have to fight back from being guilty first.
+If you let a problem fester or leave it unresolved and let the consumer complain elsewhere, then you are the one that loses.
+You will be perceived to have taken advantage of a disadvantaged consumer, and you will have to fight back from being guilty first.

-It’s much better for you to make a refund and make the consumer happy.
-In fact, bend over backwards and give more than you have to and repair the relationship.
-You might part ways with the consumer but you want that to be a parting where the consumer feels satisfied.
+You should make a refund and make the consumer happy.
+In fact, bend over backward and give more than you have to, and repair the relationship.
+You might part ways with the consumer, but you want that to be a parting where the consumer feels satisfied.

 - Stay Off the Regulator Radar: If you want your company to stay off the regulator radar and not have to face investigations and further enforcement action, read the previous step again and again.
-Regulators don’t take action because of happy clients, they take action because of unhappy clients that the company did not or would not satisfy.
-There is no benefit in you just being right.
-The true benefit is in addressing the issue, reaching a satisfactory resolution and not having unhappy consumers that want to complain.
+Regulators don’t take action because of happy clients; they take action because they do not or would not satisfy unhappy clients.
+Therefore, there is no benefit in you just being right.
+The true gift is in addressing the issue, reaching a satisfactory resolution, and not having unhappy consumers that want to complain.

-If you get a regulator letter and they want to know how you plan to fix the problem, just tell them your top priority is to make the consumer happy.
-If that means refunding money to the consumer then do that.
-A full and prompt refund terminates most complaints in their tracks.
-Besides, any regulator will be impressed with that response and a refund and you will wind up with a more favorable impression of you and your company.
+If you get a regulator letter and want to know how you plan to fix the problem, tell them your top priority is to make the consumer happy.
+If that means refunding money to the consumer, then do that.
+A complete and prompt refund terminates most complaints in their tracks.
+Besides, any regulator will be impressed with that response and a refund, and you will wind up with a more favorable impression of you and your company.

-If you insist in standing your ground and not making the consumer happy then you only invite needless scrutiny, attention, and potentially administrative or legal action against you and your company.
+If you insist on standing your ground and not making the consumer happy, then you only invite needless scrutiny, attention, and potentially administrative or legal action against you and your company.
 And for what, the fact you said no refunds in your contract?

 - Say What You Can Do: When a client has a problem with your service, they are not interested in what you can’t do for them.
 They want to hear what you can do to make the situation better.
 Focus on that and do what you say.

 - Let Others Know You Fixed the Problem: If the situation was reported on this site or another and that’s how it came to your attention, be sure to post a follow-up comment about how you took care of the situation and made the client happy.
-Future readers of the complaint will see you fixed the problem and will be much more likely to use your service knowing you stand behind what you deliver.
-You might as well get all the extra benefit you can out of doing the right thing and delivering exceptional customer service.
+Future readers will see you fixed the problem and be much more likely to use your service, knowing you stand behind what you deliver.
+So you might as well get all the extra benefit you can out of doing the right thing and providing exceptional customer service.

-Which response would you rather have current and potential customers of yours read to form an impression about your company?
+Which response would you rather have your current and potential customers read to form an impression about your company?

 - “Hi, this is Jim Smith from Super Debt Help.
 I’m sorry to hear you feel there was an issue with the service you’ve received from our company.
-We pride ourselves in doing an exceptional job for our clients and your satisfaction with our services is very important to me and our company.
+We pride ourselves on doing an exceptional job for our clients, and your satisfaction with our services is essential to our company and me.

 I want to help you resolve this unfortunate situation for you in a positive way.
-Please contact me directly at email@example.com or call me directly at 202-555-1212.”
+So please get in touch with me directly at email@example.com or call me directly at 202-555-1212.”

-Which answer do you really want online for your company legacy?
+Which answer do you want online for your company legacy?

-I totally understand that you may feel you’ve invested some cost in the debt relief service the customer signed up for and maybe you’ve even partially delivered the service.
-You may have even collected advanced fees for a future service the consumer has contracted for and you want to keep them.
+I understand that you may feel you’ve invested some cost in the debt relief service the customer signed up for, and maybe you’ve even partially delivered the service.
+You may have even collected advanced fees for a future service the consumer has contracted for, and you want to keep them.